jinsung-kim/jinsung-kim.github.io/_posts/2023-09-16-Slouching-Towards-Bethlehem.md

 **Overall Rating: 9/10**

-Afterthoughts: I'm quite honestly scared to continue reading, because I know there is a point where it all ends.
+Afterthought: I'm quite honestly scared to continue reading, because I know there is a point where it all ends.
+Its made me realize how fragile life is (in sort of a beautiful way?)